glsg79/glicemix/README.rst

 Glicemix
 ========
-A simple diabetes diary
+A simple personal diary for diabetes management

 What's this crap?
 -----------------
-Glicemix is an ambitious idea I had when I realized that among all those similar applications to manage my pathology, there is no one that do what I really need.

-Rants aside, the final goal here is to create a relatively simple diary (using Python and Gtk) to keep track of all health data, and more, that are relevant.
+Glicemix, from the italian word glicemia that stands for "blood sugar level", is my attempt to create a simple diary to track my pathology with a super simple application.
+There are a bunch of apps like this out there, but I wanted one that does just what I need and I'd like it to be free and opensource.

-By now I'm just experimenting with some function to manipulate what I have, trying to learn something in the process.
+By now I'm just experimenting with some function to manipulate what I have trying to learn something in the process.

+My goal is to have something modular so one can add plugins to i.e. import from different sources or glucose meters.
+I will try to add support for mine, but for now I started simply importing a file exported from the official (proprietary and crappy) application made for it.

 If you are ended up here and want to help me, or drop me a line, please feel free to do so, I will really appreciate.